 Mortgages in Canada

-Approximately, 35.5%% of Canadian homeowners have a mortgage.
-This was a slightly bigger portion of the homeowners compared to the same period in 2021 when 29.63% had mortgages.
-Canadians aged 35-54 are the most likely to have a mortgage on their home.
+Approximately 35.5% of Canadian homeowners have a mortgage, based on the most recent household data.
+This was a slightly bigger portion compared with the same period in 2021 when about 29.63% had mortgages.
+More homeowners now carry mortgage debt as part of their housing costs.
+Canadians aged 35–54 continue to be among the most likely to have a mortgage on their home.

-Among Canadian homeowners, millennials were most likely to have the largest mortgages, having often purchased their homes more recently.
-According to the census from 2021, millennials homeowners paid on average $2,124 per month on their mortgages.
+Among Canadian homeowners, millennials are still likely to have larger mortgages on average, having often purchased their homes more recently.
+According to the 2021 census, millennial homeowners paid on average $2,124 per month on their mortgages.
+The average monthly mortgage payment for all new mortgage loans in Canada was about $2,099 in the second quarter of 2024, with higher averages in some provinces such as British Columbia.

 Canadian Homeowners in Ontario Expected Biggest Growth in Value